ParadiseSS13/Paradise/docs/coding/coding_requirements.md

 text messages to players.
 Instead of `mob << "message"`, you must use `to_chat(mob, "message")`.
 Failure to do so will lead to your code not working.

-## Use early returns
+## Use guard clauses

-Do not enclose a proc in an if-block when returning on a condition is more feasible.
+_Guard clauses_ are early returns in a proc for specific conditions.
+This is preferred wrapping most of a proc's behavior in an in-block, as procs will often check a handful of early conditions to bail out on.

 This is bad: